-Vietnam reports second bird flu death in 2014February 6th, 2014 in Diseases, Conditions, Syndromes /
+Vietnam reports second bird flu death in 2014February 6, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Vietnam has recorded its second death from bird flu in 2014, a health official said Thursday, as regional concerns over a potential resurgence of the deadly virus grow.

 A 60-year-old woman from southern Dong Thap province died on January 28 and tested positive for the H5N1 virus the following day, provincial medical department director Nguyen Ngoc An told AFP.

 It follows the death of a 52-year-old man from the southern Binh Phuoc province on January 18.

 Demand for poultry in Vietnam tends to increase at the end of January as families celebrate the Tet lunar new year festival.